GlebSolovev/kmm-research/compiler/fir/checkers/Readme.md

 So, to avoid possible problems with accessing some information from FIR elements which was not yet calculated in the AA mode, there are the following restrictions and recommendations:
 - Access to `FirBasedSymbol<*>.fir` is prohibited.
 One can not extract any FIR element from the corresponding symbol
 - Instead of that, if some information about the declaration is needed (e.g., the list of supertypes for some class symbol), special accessors from that symbol should be used (they are declared as members of symbols).
 Those accessors call lazy resolution to the least required phase and after that extract the required information from FIR

+## Resolution diagnostics

+Meanwhile, all checkers are run after resolution of the code is finished some diagnostics can be actually detected only during resolution, such as
+- inference errors (type mismatch, no information for type parameter)
+- call resolution errors (overload resolution ambiguity)
+- type resolution errors (cycle in supertypes)
+- visibility errors (invisible reference)
+- etc

+And at the same time, there is a contract that FIR resolution is side effect free (not very formal but still) and produces only a resolved FIR tree.
+So diagnostics can not be reported from resolution directly.

+To support such diagnostics, there is a following mechanism:
+- some FIR nodes (mostly with word `Error` in name, like [FirResolvedErrorReference](../tree/gen/org/jetbrains/kotlin/fir/references/FirResolvedErrorReference.kt)) have property which contain `ConeDiagnostic`
+- [ConeDiagnostic](../cones/src/org/jetbrains/kotlin/fir/diagnostics/ConeDiagnostic.kt) is an indicator that something went wrong during resolution
+  - there are a lot of different kinds of `ConeDiagnostic` for any possible problems, see [ConeDiagnostics.kt](../semantics/src/org/jetbrains/kotlin/fir/resolve/diagnostics/ConeDiagnostics.kt)
+- `ConeDiagnostic` is saved in FIR tree, and then the special checker component ([ErrorNodeDiagnosticCollectorComponent](./src/org/jetbrains/kotlin/fir/analysis/collectors/components/ErrorNodeDiagnosticCollectorComponent.kt)) checks all FIR nodes and report proper diagnostic based on found `ConeDiagnostic`